-This is an important physical property of Hiduron 130, a high-strength copper-nickel alloy used in subsea applications, such as connectors and couplings, as well as valve trim.
-As a copper-based alloy, it is resistant to fouling and galling, making it suitable for applications which see long periods on inactivity, but which are then are required to operate without sticking.
+This is an important physical property of Hiduron 130, a high-strength copper-nickel alloy.
+Like all cupronickels, Hiduron 130 is used in subsea applications such as connectors and couplings, as well as valve trim and seawater piping.
+As a copper-based alloy, it is resistant to fouling and galling, making it suitable for applications which see long periods of inactivity but which then are required to operate without sticking.
 Therefore, avoiding the potential influence of magnetic coupling is supportive of such applications.

 If you would like to know more about copper-based alloys, please contact Langley Alloys today.